 Mr. Karlson is experienced in leading other companies and is also experienced with corporate transactions.
 As a director of other public companies, Mr. Karlson has experience with corporate governance, compensation and audit committee matters.
-He currently serves as Chairman of the Company's Corporate Governance and Nominating Committee and as a member of the Company's Compensation Committee and from 2005 through February 2020, Mr. Karlson also served as a member of the Company's Audit Committee.
+He currently serves as a member of the Company's Corporate Governance and Nominating Committee and Compensation Committee.
+From 2005 through February 2020, Mr. Karlson also served as a member of the Company's Audit Committee.
 Mr. Karlson is an independent director.